Adoption Support Services & Therapies

 Creative Arts Therapies

-Music therapy and Art therapy can help children from complex and traumatic backgrounds in a range of ways.
+Music therapy, Art therapy and Dramatherapy can help children from complex and traumatic backgrounds in a range of ways.
 It can help to increase concentration and attention skills, improve family and social relationships and increase a child’s confidence.

 For many children it is the first step towards finding ways of dealing with their feelings of loss, frustration and emotional trauma so that they can start to learn to trust, love and lead happier lives.